ska-telescope/ska-dlm-client/README.md

 NOTE: --test_init and --test_init_storage_url are ONLY used to configure a predefined location and storage config plus create the given storage name.

+### Metadata Handling

+Code has been added to generate a "minimal set of metadata" for any dataproduct found without an identifiable associated metadata file.
+The exact rules for this are a WIP.

 ## Execution Modes

 The SKA DLM client can run in two modes: